matthiasguentert/spring-boot-config-demo/README.md

 * More than a single profile at a time can be active
 * If no profile is specified (`spring.profiles.active=null`) the default one will be used
+* Properties from the default profile can be used from a specific profile (even if not explicitly defined)

 ## Further reading